SaiSindhuja197/mslearn-openai/Instructions/Labs/04-code-generation.md

 ## Summary

-In this lab, you have accomplished the following:
--   Use the functionalities of the Azure OpenAI to generate and improvise code for your production applications.
+In this lab, you explored how to use Azure OpenAI Service to generate, explain, and improve code using natural language prompts.
+You generated code in different programming languages, explained existing code, and simplified functions using the chat playground.
+You also set up a command-line application in Cloud Shell, configured it to use your Azure OpenAI resource, and ran the application to automate code tasks such as adding comments, writing unit tests, and fixing bugs.

-### Congratulations on successfully completing the lab!
+### Congratulations on completing the lab!
 Click Next >> to continue to the next lab.

 ![Launch Azure Portal](../media/next-page-2107.png)